Trump touts "Big Victory" in midterms despite losing House

 "Those that worked with me in this incredible Midterm Election, embracing certain policies and principles, did very well.
 Those that did not, say goodbye!"
 Trump tweeted Wednesday morning, ahead of a planned news conference at 11:30 a.m.
 ET from the White House.

-He earlier lashed out at pundits that "do not give us proper credit" as "FAKE NEWS!" and warned that Democrats, after seizing control of the House, who decide to launch investigations into the GOP may likewise be investigated at the Senate level for any leaks of classified information.
+He earlier lashed out at pundits who "do not give us proper credit" as "FAKE NEWS!" and warned that Democrats who decide to launch investigations into the GOP now that they've seized control of the House may likewise be investigated at the Senate level for any leaks of classified information.

 "Two can play that game!" he tweeted.